-At nearly 90-years-old, Rita Moreno is showing no signs of slowing down.
-The venerable actress returns to the silver screen next month in Steven Spielberg's adaptation of "West Side Story," the same story that made her famous 60 years ago.
+At 90-years-old, Rita Moreno is showing no signs of slowing down.
+The venerable actress returned to the silver screen last December in Steven Spielberg's adaptation of "West Side Story," the same story that made her famous more than 60 years ago.

 Moreno's performance as Anita in the 1961 musical earned her an Academy Award for best supporting actress.
 It was an honor that she did not expect to win, and her acceptance speech lasted less than 10 seconds.